prishanf/favorite-quotes/README.md

     * Create new Service to keep track of the Settings State and implement below two methods
         * setBackground
         * isAltBackground

+14. Implement the Background Change when setting toggle
+    * Add new AltQuote background to the variable.scss file `altQuoteBackground: #319615`
+    * Upadte the code to change the Background Color base on the current setting

+#END